Dance Plan Germany (Tanzplan Deutschland)

 Dance Congress 2006 and 2009

-In connection with Dance Plan Germany, the Federal Cultural Foundation organized the Dance Congress Germany in 2006 and 2009.
+In connection with Dance Plan Germany, the Federal Cultural Foundation organized the Dance Congress Germany (external link, opens in a new window) in 2006 and 2009.

 On the basis of a match funding scheme, a total of 21 million euros was invested in the dance field from 2005 to 2010.
 In addition to the 12.5 million euros provided by the Federal Cultural Foundation, the participating cities and states contributed 8.5 million euros in funding.
 This money was used to form new dance training programmes in Frankfurt and Berlin, new performance venues and artist-in-residence programmes in Hamburg and Potsdam, competence centres for cultural education in Düsseldorf and Munich, and regional and international dance networks in Bremen, Dresden and Essen.